dcbaker/cython/docs/src/tutorial/pure.rst

 by the interpreter.

 This option adds the ``cython`` module dependency to the original code, but does not require to maintain a supplementary :file:`.pxd` file.
-Cython provides a fake version of this module as `Cython.Shadow`, which is available as `cython.py` when Cython is installed, but can be copied to be used by other modules when Cython is not installed.
+Cython0 provides a fake version of this module as `Cython0.Shadow`, which is available as `cython0.py` when Cython0 is installed, but can be copied to be used by other modules when Cython0 is not installed.

 "Compiled" switch